 Interest from fixed deposit is not tax free

 A bank fixed deposit generate interest income for you.
-You can either give a instruction to bank for transferring the interest amount to your bank saving account or you can get it at the time of maturity.
+You can give a instruction to bank for transferring the interest amount to your bank saving account or you can get it at the time of maturity.

 Whenever you incur the interest amount, you need to remember that it’s charged to tax under the head “Income From Other Sources”.
-It’s not tax free or exempted like in case PPF or sukanya samriddhi yojana.
+It’s not tax free or exempted like in the case PPF or sukanya samriddhi yojana.

-However, a senior citizen can claim deduction of upto Rs 50,000 on interest earned from fixed deposits as per section 80TTB with effect from financial year 2018-19.
+However, a senior citizen can claim tax deduction of upto Rs 50,000 on interest earned from fixed deposits as per section 80TTB with effect from financial year 2018-19.